harshitha-reddy/Maze/README.md

 # Maze
-This folder contains server and client files which solves maze problem.
+This repo contains server and client files which solves maze problem.